-The Women’s Leadership Council (WLC) supports the unique health and human service needs of women and children in Southeast Louisiana.
+Women United (formerly known as WLC) supports the unique health and human service needs of women and children in Southeast Louisiana.
 The group pools the time, talent, and financial resources of its members to bring to the forefront the positive impact which women can have on a community.

-We know from the United Way ALICE Report for Louisiana that roughly 40% of Louisiana households don't have enough to survive.
+We know from United Way ALICE Report for Louisiana that roughly 40% of Louisiana households don't have enough to survive.
 We know that housing, transportation, childcare, and education costs are too high for many.
 We know that too many residents are without access to healthcare.
 We also know that we can help.
 Together, the women of WLC raise over $200,000 each year through membership dues to be allocated to programs which target those most in need.
-We are in the business of transforming lives and we hope that you will join us!
+We are in the business of transforming lives and we hope you will join us!
 Sign up for our e-newsletter below.